Andronovo-bit/HybridCacheLibrary/README.md

 # HybridCacheLibrary

 ## Overview

 **HybridCacheLibrary** is a custom caching library implemented in C#.
-This library provides a hybrid caching mechanism that combines the benefits of both Least Recently Used (LRU) and Least Frequently Used (LFU) cache eviction policies.
+This library provides two types of hybrid caching mechanisms: **Count-Based Hybrid Cache** and **Size-Based Hybrid Cache**.
+These caches combine the benefits of both Least Recently Used (LRU) and Least Frequently Used (LFU) cache eviction policies.
 The library is optimized for performance, ensuring fast add and retrieval operations while managing cache capacity dynamically.
 It also includes thread safety mechanisms, making it suitable for concurrent environments.

 ## Features

-- **Hybrid Caching Mechanism**: Combines LRU and LFU strategies for efficient cache eviction.
+- **Count-Based Hybrid Caching Mechanism**: Combines LRU and LFU strategies for efficient cache eviction based on the number of items.
+- **Size-Based Hybrid Caching Mechanism**: Manages cache eviction based on the total size of the items stored, allowing for dynamic size management.
 - **Thread-Safe Operations**: Built-in thread safety to handle concurrent add and get operations.
 - **Dynamic Capacity Management**: Supports dynamic cache resizing with an option to shrink the cache size.
 - **Customizable Frequency Settings**: Allows setting custom frequency values for cache items to prioritize eviction.